caizoryan/notes/new_talk.md

 So the spreads have to be drawn virtually, split into individual pages and imposed onto several different sheets in a way that then can be bound together to form a booklet.

+So if you're doing 2 sheets of paper, that gives you 4 spreads (surfaces).
+[show sheets]
+[show a flip through]

+which means the configurations needs to be something like:
+[show configuration of sheets]

+This is the algorithm for it
+[sketchbook image]

+This is also the algorithm
+[video of shuffle]

+This is how I figure out difficult problems sometimes.
+I just record myself or draw and try to identify the patterns.

+Anyways, I finally figured it out and the current implementation looks something like this.

+// After imposition.
+So upon figuring this out, I had found 3 critical things that (sometting tsomething)

+1. Spreads are virtual surfaces. which means they can be designed as a surface separate from the actual physical surfaces

+2. Making a publication software was about reconcilling physical sheets and virtual surfaces (+ represent how the post production view of this reconcillment would look like)

+3. I can use the above 2 things to make so many different types of books!

+Once I figured out this distinction